sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 ### Testcase : Macsec docker restart

-- Verify that macsec is restored when macsec docker containers are restarted
+- Verify that macsec sessions are restored when macsec docker containers are restarted

 ### Testcase : Scale tests